Please be ready with your application reference number starting with 'P'. For example P1234567

 The police or authorised government officer must also prove that the accused person actively participated or supported the riotous movement.
 For this section, a riotous group may also be an unlawful assembly that has set a particular goal to cause damage.

-If an individual is convicted in a Western Australian court for a riot offence, the offence will show up as a disclosable court outcome (DCO) on a police check.
+If an individual is convicted in a Western Australian court for a riot offence, the offence will show up as a disclosable court outcome (DCO) on a Nationally Coordinated Criminal History Check.

 Section 62 of the Criminal Code Act Compilation Act 1913 (WA) defines an unlawful assembly as a gathering of 3 or more persons with a common purpose and intent.
 It includes all cases where the intent has an ill or malicious outcome regarding any person or property within the vicinity.